 - Make an appointment with an advisor and bring the following to the OIA:

-a.
-A recommendation letter from student’s academic advisor or department chairperson (a sample letter can be found in the OPT application packet available in the OIA).
+- A recommendation letter from the student’s academic advisor or department chairperson (a sample letter can be found in the OPT application packet available in the OIA).

 - After reviewing the material listed above, and confirming eligibility for Post Completion OPT, the advisor will recommend the student for OPT and issue an I-20 with an OPT recommendation.

-- Once receiving the I-20 with the recommendation, the student will submit the following documents to CIS:
+- Once receiving the I-20 with the recommendation, the student will submit the following documents to USCIS:

-f.
-Two photos meeting CIS specifications see attached examples.
+- Two photos meeting USCIS specifications; see attached examples.

-g.
-Check or money order for $340* payable to The Department of Homeland Security. *Please note that this fee has increased to $380 effective November 23, 2010.
+- Check or money order for $410 payable to The Department of Homeland Security.

 - Mail the documents by certified mail with return receipt to the following address: